ehusain000/C-Student-Grading-System/README.md

 # C-Student-Grading-System

-This is a basic cplusplus app for displaying grades of students
+This is a basic C++ app for displaying grades of students